The Top 5 reasons I hear for not taking the first steps toward a more prepared lifestyle:

 And, to my mother’s point, though no one can be disaster proof, one can strive to be disaster resistant.

 So whether you’re a regular reader or new to the blog, let’s take this opportunity to begin.
-In my case, begin again as we have just moved from Los Feliz to Sunset Square and our new house doesn’t suit most of my old preps!
+In my case, begin again as we recently moved from Los Feliz to Sunset Square and our new house doesn’t suit most of my old preps!

 In Los Feliz we had a cozy bungalow with heaps of clever storage.
 In Sunset Square we have far more bright and airy living space but far less storage.